dargaCode/Thwartski-Tf2-Hud/trunk/thwartski_hud/thwartski_hud__README.txt

 //						  	 THANK YOU
 //-------------------------------------------------------------------

-Thanks to Saberreap, OpticBarrel, Snakeyface, T-Triple-8, Baka-Baka, MCG, Dooman, and Archer for feedback.
+Thanks to AndyJ, Saberreap, OpticBarrel, Snakeyface, T-Triple-8, Baka-Baka, MCG, Dooman, and Archer for feedback so far.

 Thanks to Flame for his documentation on how to edit hud files.